TanAlex/tech_notes/DockerSwarm/README.md

 **Note:**
 - `"--constraints=tag==traefik-fronttier"` controls only the containers with `traefik-tags=traefik-fronttier` tags will be controlled by the `fronttier` traefik controller
 - `"--constraints=tag==traefik-backtier"` controls only the containers with `traefik-tags=traefik-backtier` tags will be controlled by the `backtier` traefik controller
-- `restart_policy` set to `condition: any` will all these 2 `traefik` container/service to auto restart after node reboot or docker daemon reboot.
+- `restart_policy` set to `condition: any` will allow these 2 `traefik` container/service to auto restart after node reboot or docker daemon reboot.
 - `constraints: [node.role == manager]` will force these 2 `traefik` services to run only on Swarm Manager role nodes